Salix eriocephala 'American MacKay'

 Glaucous undersides of mature leaves.

-Male catkins in various stages of development.
+Male catkins in various stages of development in late April.